-71. Although the systems and methods taught in the '237 patent have been adopted by leading businesses today, at the time of invention, the technologies taught in the '237 patent claims were innovative and novel.
+67. Although the systems and methods taught in the '237 patent have been adopted by leading businesses today, at the time of invention, the technologies taught in the '237 patent claims were innovative and novel.
 "Typical public key encryption technologies, however, presume that a pair of communications partners seek to communicate directly between each other, without the optional or mandatory participation of a third party, and, in fact, are designed specifically to exclude third party monitoring."
 '237 patent, col. 2:56-61.
-Indeed, Oracle has recognized that, until recently, security for distributed systems was not a primary concern.
+Indeed, companies such as Oracle have recognized that, until recently, security for distributed systems was not a primary concern.